12 of My Favorite Amazing European Cities

 Verona, Italy

-I truly fell in love with this city in the Veneto region of Italy.
+On my first visit to Verona I spent 2 nights here — and I truly fell in love with this city in the Veneto region of Italy.

 Verona is filled with incredible historical sites, gorgeous churches, beautiful piazzi, outstanding wine and food and little streets to get lost on.